 1. What’s your story?
 Where are you from?

 I grew up in Germany in a town close to Nuremberg.
-Like many illustrators I was always drawing.
-As a teenager I spent a lot of time indoors watching anime and reading manga.
+Like many illustrators, I was always drawing.
+As a teenager, I spent a lot of time indoors watching anime and reading manga.
 I started to use Photoshop to create related artworks and maintained my own personal website which I doubt anyone was actually interested in.
-But it made my future in design very clear and improved my Photoshop skills in an early age.
-After school I did an internship at an ad agency where I prepared my portfolio to study design.
-During my studies I realized how little I cared for graphic design and focused completely on illustration and hand-lettering.
+But it made my future in design very clear and improved my Photoshop skills at an early age.
+After school, I did an internship at an ad agency where I prepared my portfolio to study design.
+During my studies, I realized how little I cared for graphic design and focused completely on illustration and hand-lettering.
 After graduating from university I moved to Berlin to work with an art collective and went freelance.
 I do a lot of illustrations on large surfaces but I mostly prefer working at my desk.